sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 (below), type the epoch latencies of the desired ERP scalp maps.

-Note that in this or any other numeric text entry box, you may enter any numeric Matlab expression.
+Note that in this or any other numeric text entry box, you may enter any numeric MATLAB expression.
 For example, instead of *0 100 200 300 400 500*, try *0:100:500*.
 Even more complicated expressions, for example *-6000+3\*(0:20:120)*, are interpreted correctly.